markfknight/vscode-typescript-node-starter/README.md

 ## Running

-To run the your code
+To run the your code:

 ```
     npm start